NetApp/harvest/README.md

 ## Configuring collectors

 Collectors are configured by their own configuration files (templates), which are stored in subdirectories in [conf/](conf/).
 Most collectors run concurrently and collect a subset of related metrics.
-For example, node related metrics are grouped together and run independently from the disk related metrics.
+For example, node related metrics are grouped together and run independently of the disk related metrics.
 Below is a snippet from `conf/zapi/default.yaml`

-In this example, the `default.yaml` template contains a list of objects (e.g. Node) that reference subtemplates (e.g. node.yaml).
+In this example, the `default.yaml` template contains a list of objects (e.g. Node) that reference sub-templates (e.g. node.yaml).
 This decomposition groups related metrics together and at runtime, a `Zapi` collector per object will be created and each of these collectors will run concurrently.

 Using the snippet below, we  expect there to be four `Zapi` collectors running, each with a different subtemplate and object.